BatchLion/AgentMessage/database_visualization/README.md

 # Database Visualization Tools

-This directory contains comprehensive tools for visualizing and interacting with the AgentChat database in real-time.
+This directory contains comprehensive tools for visualizing and interacting with the AgentMessage database in real-time.

 ## 🎯 What's Included